 Since March 2020, our Company is listed on Novo Mercado, São Paulo Stock Exchange’s highest segment of Corporate Governance.
 For that reason, our Company must comply with several requirements of corporate governance, defined on the Novo Mercado Regulation, also with the Brazilian corporate law, the CVM Regulation, as well as our own By-laws, internal policies and regulations.

 On November 4, 2003, the SEC approved the new corporate governance rules established by the NYSE.
-Pursuant to these rules, foreign private issuers that are listed on the NYSE, such as we are, must disclose any significant ways in which its corporate governance practices differ from those followed by US domestic companies under the listing rules of the NYSE.
+Pursuant to these rules, foreign private issuers that are listed on the NYSE, such as we are, must disclose significant differences between corporate governance practices from those observed by US domestic companies under the listing rules of the NYSE.

 The significant differences between our corporate governance practices and the NYSE corporate governance standards are as follows:

 Brazilian corporate law requires that our Board members must be elected by our shareholders at the General Shareholders’ Meeting.
 According to the our Bylaws, the Board of Directors must be composed of a minimum of 7 (seven) and a maximum of 9 (nine) members, elected for a term of 2 (two) years, permitted reelection.
 Currently, our Board of Directors is composed of 9 (nine) members.